 To make the hanger, I took embroidery thread and put it on a long needle to get it to go from the bottom of the shaker, through one of the top holes, and down through the other.

 I placed little tiny dabs of hot glue at each hole in the top of the shaker to secure the thread.
 I flattened out the glue while it was still hot so it would look neat and not at all noticeable.

 I like brown and turquoise together, so I got five different patterns of brown ribbon:

-I put a new long skinny ribbon underneath all the others, right in the middle:
+I put a new long skinny ribbon underneath all the others, right in the middle, and knotted it: